aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 ### Restarting Your Own Server

 All users can restart their own servers.
-To do so, start by going to the **Hub** **Control Panel** from the dropdown menu from File menu (highlight the hub control in the figure below)
+To do so, start by going to the **Hub** **Control Panel** from the dropdown menu from File menu.

 ![](./imgs/status.003.png)